 Use your HP computer as an entertainment hub to socialize via the webcam, enjoy and manage your music, and download and watch movies.
-Or, to make your computer an even more powerful entertainment center, connect external devices like speakers, headphones, monitor, projector, TV, and, on select models, high-definition devices.
+Or, to make your computer an even more powerful entertainment center, connect external devices like a monitor, projector, or TV, or speakers and headphones.